Prudentnavigator/PrivateChatRoom-Server/README.md

     Log files are rotated (max 4 files).\
 >There are 2 different options to use the server:

-    a) gui_server.py
+    gui_server.py

-    b) server.py
+    server.py

 >The gui_server.py can also be packaged with pyinstaller or other packaging
     software to a standalone executable.\
 >The Server logs info for troubleshooting and monitoring purposes only and
     does not log any messages between clients.

 >[!CAUTION]
->This program does not encrypt the data being sent between
+>Beware this program does not encrypt the data being sent between
     clients!

  ### Features: